-19.2 Notice of Unsuitability
+(c) Notice of Unsuitability

-If it is observed and recorded that any aspect of the employee's conduct is inconsistent with the duties and responsibilities set out in Article 3, (or for support staff the duties and responsibilities of the applicable position), or that any aspect of the learning situation in any of the classes is less than satisfactory, or that the probationary employee is in any way unsuitable for continued employment at York House School, the probationary employee will be informed in writing on or before the commencement of Spring Break of the second year of the probationary period.
+If it is observed and recorded that any aspect of the probationary teacher's conduct is inconsistent with the duties and responsibilities set out in Article 3, or that any aspect of the learning situation in any of the classes is less than satisfactory, or that the probationary teacher is in any way unsuitable for continued employment at York House School, the probationary teacher will be informed in writing on or before the commencement of Spring Break of the second year of the probationary period.

-19.3 Appointment to a Continuing Contract
+(d) Appointment to a Continuing Contract

-The Head may, at her discretion, conclude a probationary period at the end of the first year and appoint the employee to a continuing contract.
+The Head may, at their discretion, conclude a probationary period at any point during the probation period and appoint the probationary teacher to a continuing contract.